-Supplies Dharmaset Dye Synthrapol or Professional Textile Detergent Citric Acid Crystals - or white distilled vinegar Dharma LevelSet Ammonium Sulfate - (some recipes call for Sodium Acetate - we found Ammonium Sulfate worked just as well as a buffering agent) Glauber's Salt - (optional recommended by many sources, especially for dyeing yarns and piece goods, further improves leveling and exhaustion of the dyes) 1.
+- Dharmaset Dye - Synthrapol or Professional Textile Detergent - Citric Acid Crystals - or white distilled vinegar - Albegal Set - Ammonium Sulfate - (some recipes call for Sodium Acetate - we found Ammonium Sulfate worked just as well as a buffering agent) - Glauber's Salt (optional for dyeing yarns and piece goods, further improves leveling and exhaustion of the dyes) - 1.
 Pre-wash and wet out the fiber with #PTD or #SYN.
 If you are not doing a full wash then soak for at least 30 minutes.
-Finer fibers like silk, merino and alpaca may benefit from longer soaking.
-2. Dissolve the dye.
+Finer fibers like silk, merino and alpaca may benefit from longer soaking. - 2.
+Dissolve the dye.
 Measure the desired amount of dye powder; see chart below for shade %.
 Paste up the dye with a little cold water, then finish dissolving the dye with 1-2 cups of boiling water depending on how concentrated your color is going to be.
 Stir thoroughly and set aside to cool while making the dye bath.
-NOTE: Pre-mixed or leftover dissolved dye can be stored for up to 6 months.